 Historic Sites of Manitoba: Dunham House (181 Rupertsland Boulevard, Winnipeg)

-This 1½-storey dark red-brown brick, half timbered and stucco house on Rupertsland Boulevard in West Kildonan (now part of Winnipeg), measuring 26 feet by 28 feet, was built in 1935 for owner Franklin Fletcher “Frank” Dunham (1887-1939), a physician.
+This 1½-storey dark red-brown brick, half timbered and stucco Tudor-style house on Rupertsland Boulevard in West Kildonan (now part of Winnipeg), measuring 26 feet by 28 feet, was built in 1935 for owner Franklin Fletcher “Frank” Dunham (1887-1939).
+He was a physician operating out of an office in the Scarfe Block.

-At the time of a 2016 and 2025 site visits, the house was relatively unmodified from its original appearance.
+At the time of a 2016 site visit, the house was relatively unmodified from its original appearance, but at visits in 2024 and 2025, it was slightly modified with the wood timbers pained light blue.

 Dunham House